 Give your file the desired name and save it to the appropriate location on your computer.

-If you don’t already do so, get into the habit of hitting Ctrl + S (or Command + S, if you’re working on a Mac) every now and again to make sure you’ve saved the latest changes made to your presentation.
+Note: If you don’t already do so, get into the habit of hitting Ctrl + S (or Command + S, if you’re working on a Mac) every now and again.
+This will save the latest changes you've made to your presentation.

-In the center part of your screen, you have the first slide of your presentation.
-In the left-hand side of your screen you can see a vertical menu containing all the different slides of your presentation.
-And in the top portion of your screen you see various horizontal menu bars and options that will help you edit your presentation.
+In the center of your screen, you've got the first slide of your presentation.
+In the left you can see a vertical menu containing all the different slides of your presentation.
+And in the top of your screen you see various horizontal menu bars and options that'll help you edit your presentation.